The Secret Lagoon

 SPLASH!
 A giant quick wall of water sprayed over me covering me from head to toe.
 I was startled and immediately yelled.

-"HEY KAREN!"
+"HEY JULIE !"
 She looked back, gave me a wink and a nod then cackled laughingly into the air as she swam away.
 Classic big sis.
 Always looking to make you laugh and not cry.

 I looked at her as my heart sank.
 Somehow knowing that she knew more than she even let on, I hugged the old gypsy lady and began to weep.